-On the business development side we have made solid progress among large pharma, with a growing interest also in our biologics technology.
-The US biotech sector shows clear signs of increased activity levels.
-While our revenue development during the last year was unsatisfactory, I am confident - based on the clearly increased - by number and depth - discussions with large-, mid-sized pharma and biotech companies, that we will reach our 2024 targets of more projects signed and improved cash flow in 2024 compared with 2023.
+On the business development side we have made solid progress among large pharma, with a growing interest also in our biologics technology, where our recent news with Takeda is a good example.
+While our revenue development during the last year is unsatisfactory, I am confident - based on the increased - by number and depth - discussions with large-, mid-sized pharma and biotech companies, that we will reach our 2024 targets of more projects signed and improved cash flow in 2024 compared with 2023.